 Many people believe that stoneware is safer than clad stainless or cast iron cookware, but there is little basis for this belief.
 All good quality cookware is safe when used properly.

-Here are the common metals used in cookware and how they rank on safety:
+Here are the common metals used in cookware:

-Stainless steel is stable and safe and will not leach toxins into your food.
-It may leach small amounts of chromium and nickel, but not in dangerous amounts (and the body needs chromium).
-If you have nickel allergies, you may want to use nickel-free clad stainless, but even stainless that contains nickel is unlikely to leach it into your food in amounts large enough to cause an allergic reaction.
-The risk goes up with acidic foods, but it is still extremely small.
+Stainless steel is stable, safe, and won't leach toxins into your food.
+It can leach small amounts of chromium and nickel, but not in dangerous amounts (your body needs tiny amounts of nickel and chromium).
+If you have nickel allergies, you may want to use nickel-free clad stainless, but even stainless that contains nickel is unlikely to leach it into your food in amounts large enough to cause a reaction.
+The risk goes up with acidic foods, but it is still quite small.

-Cast iron is also completely safe.
-Unless you have too much iron in your system (which you would know), the small amounts of iron that may leach into your food through cookware is actually healthy for most people (because we all need iron in our diet).
-You may also ingest polymers created from seasoning your cast iron, but these are considered safe, stable, inert substances as well.
+Cast iron is also a safe cookware material.
+The small amounts of iron that may leach into your food through cookware is actually healthy for most people (because we all need iron).

 Carbon steel: See cast iron.

 Copper: Copper can leach into food and while it is not toxic, it can affect flavors; and too much of it can be unhealthy.
-So copper cookware is lined with a more stable metal--either stainless steel or tin, both of which are stable and non-toxic.
-Unlined copper cookware is made for specific purposes, like candy making, and should not be used as everyday cookware.
+So copper cookware is always lined with a more stable metal--either stainless steel or tin, both of which are stable and non-toxic.
+Unlined copper cookware is made for specific purposes, like candy making, and is not used as cookware.

-Aluminum: The vast majority of aluminum cookware has a coated cooking surface, and the coating is the important factor because that's what touches your food: most of it is nonstick.
-You can find uncoated aluminum cookware, usually at rock bottom prices in restaurant supply stores, as it is often used in restaurants because it's the cheapest cookware that heats quickly and evenly.
-Aluminum has been associated with Alzheimer's, though most scientific studies have not found a causal relationship.
+Aluminum: Most aluminum cookware has a coated cooking surface, and the coating is the important factor because that's what touches your food.
+Most of it is nonstick.
+You can find uncoated aluminum cookware, usually in restaurant supply stores, as it is often used in restaurants because it's the cheapest cookware with decent heating properties.
+Aluminum has been associated with Alzheimer's, though most studies have not found a causal relationship.
 Even so, we don't recommend bare aluminum cookware.
 Even if it's safe, it can impart off flavors to your food.

 What's the Best Stoneware Cookware?